philipturner/swift-xtb/Documentation/DenseDiagonalizationExperiment/README.md

 I am deciding whether to attempt to harness the AMX instructions from Swift, or use the built-in GEMM kernel from Accelerate.

+> The tables show maximum GFLOPS/k on each processor.

 | Block Size | NN     | NT    | TN    | TT    | Best   |
 | :----------: | :------: | :-----: | :-----: | :-----: | :-----: |
 | 1x1        | 1.6    | 1.6   | 1.6   | 1.6   | 1.6    |